Right Said Fred: 1991–1992: I’m Too Sexy and Up

 In July 1991, the group released its debut single and best-known song, "I'm Too Sexy", on the independent London-based record label Tug Records.
 The Fairbrass brothers have stated that the song's lyrics are centred on certain users of the gym they owned in London, who they claimed had no shame.
 "A lot of models used our gym, so we thought it was time to start poking [fun] at them," Fred stated.

-The song was a considerable hit in the United Kingdom, spending six weeks at number two in the charts behind Bryan Adams' "(Everything I Do) I Do It for You", and three months in the Top 10.
+The song was a considerable hit in the United Kingdom, spending six weeks at number two on the charts behind Bryan Adams' "(Everything I Do) I Do It for You" and three months in the Top 10.
 The song also went to number one in 32 countries, including the United States, where it topped the Billboard Hot 100 chart.
 The song earned the band a nomination for an Ivor Novello award.
 "I'm Too Sexy" has subsequently been used in over 40 television shows and movies, including My Wife and Kids, The Simpsons, The West Wing, and EastEnders.

 Their second single, "Don't Talk Just Kiss", with background vocals by soul singer Jocelyn Brown, was released in October 1991.
-It made number 3 in the United Kingdom Christmas charts, entered the top five in many countries, and reached number eight in the United States dance chart.
+It made number 3 on the United Kingdom Christmas charts, entered the top five in many countries, and reached number eight on the United States dance chart.

+In February 1992, the band released its third single, "Deeply Dippy".
+This was number one in the United Kingdom for three weeks and peaked at number nine on the United States dance chart.

-The success of the singles resulted in the band's multi-platinum debut album, Up, reaching number one in the United Kingdom album charts as well as charting worldwide.
+The success of the singles resulted in the band's multi-platinum debut album, Up, reaching number one on the United Kingdom album charts as well as charting worldwide.
 The album remained in the Top 40 for almost a year.
-In Germany a fifth single "Love For All Seasons" charted at # 65 in 1993.
+In Germany, a fifth single, "Love For All Seasons", charted at number 65 in 1993.

 In 1992, Heavenly Records released an EP that featured the label's acts covering Right Said Fred songs for charity.
-The Fred EP contains Saint Etienne (performing "I'm Too Sexy"), The Rockingbirds ("Deeply Dippy") and Flowered Up ("Don't Talk Just Kiss").
+The Fred EP includes Saint Etienne (performing "I'm Too Sexy"), The Rockingbirds ("Deeply Dippy"), and Flowered Up ("Don't Talk Just Kiss").

 Remainder of the 1990s

 1993–1994: Sex and Travel

-Early in 1993 Fred, Richard and Rob wrote and recorded the Comic Relief single "Stick It Out", which was a top-five hit in the United Kingdom and in many European countries.
-In September 1993, Right Said Fred released its second album, Sex and Travel.
-Sex and Travel included the singles "Bumped" and "Hands Up (for Lovers)".
+Early in 1993 Fred, Richard, and Rob wrote and recorded the Comic Relief single "Stick It Out", which was a top-five hit in the United Kingdom and in many European countries.
+In September 1993, Right Said Fred released its second album, Sex and Travel, which included the singles, "Bumped" and "Hands Up (for Lovers)".
 The band received its second Ivor Novello award for "Deeply Dippy" in 1993.

 1995–1996: Smashing!

-Right Said Fred parted company with Tug Records and then released its third album, Smashing!, in 1996 on the band's own label Happy Valley Records, including the singles "Living on a Dream", "Big Time" and "Everybody Loves Me".
+Right Said Fred parted company with Tug Records and then released their third album Smashing! in 1996 on the band's own label Happy Valley Records.
+It included the singles, "Living on a Dream", "Big Time", and "Everybody Loves Me".